obabichev/articles/flask-react-heroku-netlify/part1.md

 cd my-awesome-blog
 ```

-Also in this directory, we will init git to store
+In this directory, we will create git repository to store
-the project on GitHub and deploy in the clouds later:
+the project on GitHub and deploy it in the clouds later:

 ```shell script
 git init